nomeata/haskell-bounds-bump-action/README.md

 No!
 If `baz` happens to depend on `bar < 1.2` and no new version is available yet, your CI still silently used the old version of `bar`!

-This is why this action test the compatibility wih precisely that new version.
+This is why this action test the compatibility with precisely that new version.

 (There may be ways to have your existing CI perform such logic, see [this `haskell-ci` issue](https://github.com/haskell-CI/haskell-ci/issues/667).